dimitriwalters/blog/posts/go-development.md

 [(or a similar installation)](https://go.dev/doc/install)

-Whenever you need to use a third-party package your simply run
+Whenever you need to use a third-party package you simply run

 ```
 go get github.com/gorilla/mux
 ```

 This installs packages in your `$GOPATH`.
-And even if you forget to run these commands the compiler will tell you to do so anyways.
+If you forget to run these commands the compiler will reminder you to do so.

-To use a package you import it at the beginning of you file:
+To use a package you import it at the beginning of your file:

 ```
 import (